gustavoberman/SWEotE-Discord-Dice-Roller/README.md

 A Discord Bot Companion for Star Wars Imperial Assault

+#Invite Lobot!!
+Lobot is my working SWIA-Discord-Dice-Roller.
+To invite it to your server: https://discordapp.com/api/oauth2/authorize?client_id=435078590149689344&permissions=262144&scope=bot

 #Usage
 Commands:
 - !roll   rolls any combination of IA dice and returns totals